 “I think patient safety will always draw attention and is actually our first and foremost goal while evaluating and treating patients in our practice,” says triple-board-certified Tampa plastic surgeon Dr. David Halpern.

-Triple-board-certified plastic surgeon Dr. David Halpern invites people looking for a safe place to have surgery, as well as former Lifestyle Lift patients in need of post-operative care, to book an appointment at his accredited Tampa FL office by calling (813) 871-5000.
+Triple-board-certified plastic surgeon Dr. David Halpern invites people looking for a safe place to have surgery, as well as former Lifestyle Lift patients in need of post-operative care, to book an appointment at his accredited office by calling (813) 871-5000.

 Schedule your consultation with Dr. David E. Halpern today